rosspeoples/go-snmplib/README.md

 Using the code
 ---------------------------------
 * The *_test.go files provide good examples of how to use these functions
-* file uder utils/ contain the main entry to the utility program.
+* Files under utils/ contain the main entry to the utility program.
 Then look at example.go and snmp.go to see how it works.

 Not supported yet:
 ------------------